-writer of books, plays, WEb series, letters, emails, tweets, texts, etc.
+writer of books, scriptS, plays, WEb series, letters, emails, tweets, texts, to-do lists, Grocery lists, lists of lists, etc.

 ROSE ZARELLI is done confessing because confessions are for people who have done something wrong.